Gretchen Laatsch Grant and Scholarship

-The Gretchen Laatsch Scholarship was established by former ACUI President Gretchen Laatsch from the University of Akron and her husband, Jim Switzer.
-The scholarship is intended to encourage graduate students to submit professional quality articles of interest to the field of college unions and student activities.
-The scholarship is open to any student enrolled in a graduate program.
+The Gretchen Laatsch Grant and Scholarship was established by former ACUI President Gretchen Laatsch from the University of Akron and her husband, Jim Switzer.
+Grant or scholarship funds of up to $1,000 are intended to encourage the involvement of graduate students in scholarly research and writing for the field of college unions and student activities.
+One or more awards will be given to recognize and support activities such as:

-- The student must be recognized by an institution as a student in pursuit of a graduate degree in any academic area.
+- At least one individual involved with the activity must be recognized by an ACUI member institution as a student in pursuit of a graduate degree in any academic area.

 - Special consideration will be given to students either currently in the field of college unions and student activities or those intending to enter the profession.

 Applicants must submit the following materials: